Aetna Insurance Provider Credentialing – The Process

 Once you have obtained the NPI, and have completed the registration process with CAQH, the next step is to authorize Aetna to gain access to your enrollment application and other information.
 The entire application now takes place online and can be completed in less than two hours.
 The Aetna module is designed to save your application form automatically if multiple sessions are necessary.

 Being an Aetna in-network provider can be a very long and tedious process.
 The entire process requires at least 90 – 120 days to be completed and approved.
 There is a lot of paperwork, which makes the whole process quite frustrating for medical practitioners who want to accept clients with medical insurance.
+Aetna’s network is extensive, and harbors other insurance companies as well. you can get Meritain health insurance credentialing, Coventry insurance credentialing services etc. with the help of Aetna.
 That is where the professional assistance of Denmaar comes into play.
-With the help of our Insurance credentialing experts, we can walk you through the entire process without and complications and hassle so that you can work on other core areas of your medical practice.
+With the help of our credentialing experts, we can walk you through the entire process without and complications and hassle so that you can work on other core areas of your medical practice.